-It's common practice with a high budget feature film to have more than one unit shooting at any one time, usually two or three.
-With "The Lord of the Rings", there were occasions when there would be between five and seven units shooting at any given time.
+It's common practice with a big budget feature film to have more than one unit shooting at any given time, usually two or three.
+With these movies, there were occasions when there would be between five and seven units shooting at any given time.

-When Frodo is leafing through Bilbo's Book in Rivendell, a page with dwarven runes is shown.
+When Frodo is leafing through Bilbo's book in Rivendell, a page with dwarven runes is shown.
 The runes translate thus: "Stand by the grey stone when the thrush knocks, and the setting sun with the last light of Durin's Day will shine upon the keyhole."
 This is a reference (actually a direct copy) to a map in the book "The Hobbit" and the runes tell of the secret entrance into The Lonely Mountain.
-Another page Frodo turns to shows two illustrations of swords on one page, and a key on the other.
-Whilst varying visually from their movie counterparts, these swords are none other than Glamdring and Orcrist, the two swords Bilbo and the Dwarves find in the troll cave.
-The key is of the key used to enter The Lonely Mountain.
+Another page, to which Frodo turns, shows two illustrations of swords on one page, and a key on the other.
+While varying visually from their movie counterparts, these swords are Glamdring and Orcrist, the two swords Bilbo and the Dwarves found in the troll cave.
+The key is the key used to enter The Lonely Mountain.

 During the Council of Elrond, leaves are continually falling in the background to suggest that this is a meeting that is taking place outside.
 This meant about half a dozen crew members were positioned above the set, dropping leaves at various intervals.
-This also meant that the production department had to collect sacks and sacks of leaves during autumn, and of course dead leaves turn brown fairly quickly.
-Which also meant that every single one of those leaves had to be individually painted.
+This also meant that the Production Department had to collect numerous sacks of leaves during autumn, and of course dead leaves turn brown fairly quickly, which also meant that every one of those leaves had to be painted.

 Sometimes when there is a close-up of the ring you can hear a gruff voice chanting.
 This is the voice of Sauron and the words he is chanting are, "One ring to rule them all, one ring to find them, one ring to bring them all and in the darkness bind them," in the language of Mordor.
 Whenever Frodo puts the ring on, it is also Sauron speaking to him.

-More than 1,600 pairs of latex ears and feet were used during the shoot, each "cooked" in a special oven running 24 hours a day, seven days a week.
-There was no way of removing the feet at the end of the day without damaging them and so each pair could only be used once.
-The used feet were shredded to prevent a black market in stolen hobbit feet but apparently Dominic Monaghan (Merry) kept a pair.
+More than sixteen hundred pairs of latex ears and feet were used during the shoot, each "cooked" in a special oven running twenty-four hours a day, seven days a week.
+There was no way of removing the feet at the end of the day without damaging them, and so each pair could only be used once.
+The used feet were shredded to prevent a black market in stolen hobbit feet, but apparently Dominic Monaghan (Merry) kept a pair.

 When Arwen escapes from the Black Riders through the river by flooding them, the spell she speaks isn't subtitled.
-According to the Encyclopedy of Arda (see External Links: Miscellaneous # 58), she says: "Nîn o Chithaeglir lasto beth daer; rimmo nín Bruinen dan in Ulaer", which means roughly "Waters of the Hithaeglir, hear the word of power, rush, waters of Bruinen, against the Ringwraiths"
+According to the Encyclopedy of Arda (see External Links: Miscellaneous # 58), she says: "Nîn o Hithaeglir lasto beth daer; rimmo nín Bruinen dan in Ulaer", which means roughly "Waters of the Hithaeglir, hear the word of power, rush, waters of Bruinen, against the Ringwraiths!"

 When the fellowship comes out of hiding from the crows during their stop on the hills, Gandalf says "Spies of Saruman!"
-However, during the first take of this scene, Ian McKellen jokingly said "Spies of Star Wars!".
+However, during the first take of this scene, Sir Ian McKellen jokingly said "Spies of Star Wars!"

-Before production began, it had to be determined whether computer effects could convincingly create battle scenes featuring thousands and thousands of warriors.
+Before production began, it had to be determined whether computer effects could convincingly create battle scenes featuring thousands of warriors.
 Peter Jackson invested his own money in the pursuit of this software.

 In one of the most obscure references to the books, Bilbo states proudly to Gandalf that Frodo is "... a Baggins, not some blockheaded Bracegirdle from Hardbottle".
 Lobelia Sackville-Baggins, the relative who knocks on the door during this scene, is mentioned in the books as being born a Bracegirdle from Hardbottle.

 Tolkien based Gandalf on two figures of mythology: first Väinämöinen, the hero of the Finnish epic Kalevala.
-The other is Odin, the mayor deity god of Norse Mythology.
+The other is Odin, the Mayor deity god of Norse Mythology.
 Odin is traditionally seen as an old one-eyed wanderer, with a long grey beard, an old brimmed hat and a staff.
-Tolkién refereed to Gandalf as an "Odinic wanderer".
+Tolkien referred to Gandalf as an "Odinic wanderer".

-The water used on the Rivendell set was brought in and contained chlorine.
-The entire water system had to be water-proof so that the chlorinated water would not leak into the ground and contaminate natural water.
-After shooting was finished, the water used was collected back.
+The water used on the Rivendell set was brought in, and contained chlorine.
+The entire water system had to be waterproof, so that the chlorinated water would not leak into the ground and contaminate natural water.
+After shooting was finished, the water was collected back.

 At the birthday party, when Bilbo is naming various hobbit families, he says "Proudfoots" and a hobbit calls back "Proudfeet", with his large feet in the foreground.
 The shot was deliberately framed to imitate the shot used in The Lord of the Rings (1978), as an homage to the film that introduced Peter Jackson to J.R.R.
 Tolkien's works.

-Miramax was the first studio to express an interest in Peter Jackson's interpretation of the books but wanted to do it all in one film.
+Miramax was the first studio to express an interest in Peter Jackson's interpretation of the books, but wanted to do it all in one film.
 Jackson refused, leaving him with four weeks to find another studio for funding, touting the project as two films.
-Calling upon his friend Mark Ordesky, who was an executive at New Line, a pitch was set up with New Line President Robert Shaye.
-His only quibble with the presentation was that it had to be three films.
+Calling upon his friend Mark Ordesky, who was an Executive at New Line Cinema, a pitch was set up with New Line Cinema President Robert Shaye.
+His only quibble with the presentation, was that it had to be three films.

-In order to make "forced perspective" a bit more interesting, the filmmakers devised a totally new system consisting of a pulley and a platform.
-When the camera moved (which is normally impossible as the forced perspective would become obvious) the actor(s) also moved, and the perspective (7-foot Gandalf - 4-foot hobbits) would always be okay.
-They also used three differently sized props (large, medium, small) to interact with the different sized characters
+In order to make forced perspective a bit more interesting, the filmmakers devised a new system, consisting of a pulley and a platform.
+When the camera moved (which is normally impossible, as the forced perspective would become obvious) the actors also moved, and the perspective (seven-foot Gandalf - four-foot hobbits) would always be okay.
+They also used three differently sized props (large, medium, and small) to interact with the different sized characters

-The shots that were too visually complex to be conveyed on a storyboard were rendered digitally on a computer in a stage known as pre-visualisation.
-Peter Jackson received a lot of pointers on this from George Lucas and his Star Wars producer Rick McCallum at Skywalker Ranch.
-When he returned to New Zealand, he hired a lot of recent digital artist graduates to help him create his previz concepts.
+The shots that were too visually complex to be conveyed on a storyboard, were rendered digitally on a computer, in a stage known as pre-visualization.
+Peter Jackson received a lot of pointers on this from George Lucas, and his Star Wars Producer Rick McCallum at Skywalker Ranch.
+When he returned to New Zealand, he hired a lot of recent digital artist graduates to help him create his pre-visualization concepts.

-The sounds of the Orcs were in part recordings of elephant seal pups at The Marine Mammal Center in Sausalito, CA, a marine mammal hospital that rescues, rehabilitates and releases sick and injured seals, sea lions, whales, and dolphins.
+The sounds of the Orcs were, in part, recordings of elephant seal pups at The Marine Mammal Center in Sausalito, California, a marine mammal hospital that rescues, rehabilitates, and releases sick and injured seals, sea lions, whales, and dolphins.

-Development of a live-action adaptation of the "Lord Of The Rings" books had been in process as far back as 1957, when Hugo award-winning science fiction magazine editor Forrest J. Ackerman had successfully convinced J.R.R.
-Tolkien himself to grant him permission to attempt one.
-In the 40+ years before Peter Jackson finally managed to film the trilogy, John Boorman, Stanley Kubrick, and even The Beatles had all either attempted or expressed interest in filming their own adaptation.
+Development of a live-action adaptation of the "Lord Of The Rings" books had been in process as far back as 1957, when Hugo Award-winning science fiction magazine Editor Forrest J. Ackerman had successfully convinced J.R.R.
+Tolkien to grant him permission to attempt one.
+In the forty plus years before Peter Jackson finally managed to film the trilogy, John Boorman, Stanley Kubrick, and The Beatles had all either attempted or expressed interest in filming their own adaptations.

-After much deliberation, it was decided to do away with a prologue as it would have been so overstuffed with information.
-It was only after production had wrapped and Peter Jackson had flown to London to start working on the scoring of the film did he get an instruction from New Line, the film's backers, which said there had to be a prologue.
-So, while Howard Shore was recording the music track, Jackson and his editor John Gilbert would be huddled in a corner with an Avid machine, compiling the footage that he had originally dispensed with.
+After much deliberation, it was decided to do away with a prologue, as it would have been overstuffed with information.
+It was only after production had wrapped, and Peter Jackson had flown to London to start working on the scoring of the film, did he get an instruction from New Line Cinema, which said there had to be a prologue.
+So, while Howard Shore was recording the music track, Jackson and Editor John Gilbert would be huddled in a corner with an Avid machine, compiling the footage, with which he had originally dispensed.

 At Bree, when the Nazgul "kill" the hobbits, Peter Jackson does a close up reaction shot of Merry, as he pulls back you can see Frodo come into frame.
 To facilitate the shot he wanted, Jackson had Elijah Wood sit on the very edge of the bed and then slide in as the camera pulled back.
 If you watch carefully you can see he is in motion.

-Viggo Mortensen claimed that although filming of entire trilogy was technically wrapped by December 2000, they had ran over-budget and that the second and third movies required expensive re shoots of sub par footage over the following years.
+Viggo Mortensen claimed that, although the filming of the trilogy was technically wrapped by December 2000, they had run over-budget, and that the second and third movies required expensive re-shoots of subpar footage over the following years.

 In the French version, names are translated (as in the books) into names that sound medieval to French people.
 Thus, Frodo and Bilbo Baggins are called "Frodon et Bilbon Sacquet", the Shire is "La Comté", Rivendell is "Fondcombe", and so on.